twirle/blog/_posts/2025-04-14-yoshida-interview.md

 **That's true, it seems difficult for AI to make judgements based on human common sense or to decide on the conventional way of clearing a game.**

 Regarding solving raid mechanics from before, we of course, create solution patterns in advance, and adjust accordingly to those patterns.
-However, I as mentioned earlier, the trail and error and the imagination of players are truly amazing.
+However, I as mentioned earlier, the imaginative ability of players to trial and error different possible strategies are truly amazing.

-The enjoyment of the game isn't just all about playing the game with just that one 'intended solution' set by the developers, and that players execute exactly as follows.
+The enjoyment of the game isn't just all about playing the game with just that one 'intended solution' set by the developers, and that players are to execute exactly as follows.
 Instead, when players use their creativity to push the boundaries and overcome the challenge, they feel a sense of achievement and discovery, emotions and fulfilment.

 _to be continued another time_